 The Community Relations unit coordinates all public presentations and programs.
 The unit plans and organizes the department‘s efforts at special events including Germantown Charity Horse Show, July Family Fourth Celebration, Germantown Night Out, Germantown Festival, Business and Senior Expos, Germantown Half Marathon, Race for the Cure, Holiday Parade and others.

 Community relations officers are available to speak to community groups and also schedule appearances by McGruff the Crime Dog and Eddie Eagle's Gun Safe Program.
-To request a visit from an officer, contact Lieutenant Ed McGee at EMcgee@Germantown-TN.gov or (901)757-7349.
+To request a visit from an officer, contact Lieutenant Clint Parker at CParker@Germantown-TN.gov or (901)757-7349.

 Reserve Officer Program